yourlabs/playlabs/README.rst

 Plugin variables
 ----------------

 Plugin variables are loaded by the project role for each plugin that it loads if any.

-Base plugin variables start with
-`project_pluginname_` and the special `project_pluginname_env` variable should be a dict, they will be all merged to add environment variables to the project container, project_env will be a merge of all them plugin envs.
+Base plugin variables start with `project_pluginname_` and the special `project_pluginname_env` variable should be a dict, they will be all merged to add environment variables to the project container, project_env will be a merge of all them plugin envs.

-Plugin env vars should preferably use overridable variabls.
+Plugin env vars should preferably use overridable variables.

 Plugin structure
 ----------------

 Default plugins live in playlabs/plugins and have the following files:

 - backup.pre.sh: take files out of containers and add them to the $backup variable
 - backup.post.sh: clean up files you have taken out after the backup has been done
 - restore.pre.sh: clear the place where you want to extract data from the restic backup repository
 - restore.post.sh: load new data and clean after the project was restarted in the snapshot version,
 - deploy.pre.yml: ansible tasks to execute before project deployment, ie. spawn postgres
 - deploy.post.yml: ansible tasks to execute after project deployment, ie. create users from inventory
 - vars.yml: plugin variables declaration

 Appendix